How To Start Flipping Houses In Texas: The 4 Best Cities In 2024Dec 05, 2023

 Determine a timeline, decide how involved you want to be, and understand that things are likely to come up.
 Be flexible, be creative, and be patient.

-You're likely going to need a real estate attorney, an experienced mentor, a lender, a realtor, a general contractor, and responsible accountable laborers in order to make this flip a success.
+You're likely going to need a real estate attorney, an experienced mentor, a lender, a realtor, a general contractor, and responsible accountable laborers to make this flip a success.

 For your rehab contractors, you will want to start to create a scope of work, start taking written bids from the local contractors, plan your renovation budget, and set contracts in place with the contractor of your choosing.